hcfyapp/chrome-storage-wrapper/README.md

 Compile *.es6 files: `gulp compile-es6`

-Now load the project in Chrome by click the `Load unpacked extension...` button at `chrome://extensions`.
+Now load `src` folder which under the project in Chrome by click the `Load unpacked extension...` button at `chrome://extensions`.
 Then it will auto open a page to run test.

 ## License
 MIT